 Auto This is the standard Auto recording mode.
-Premium Auto With Premium Auto recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
+C Premium Auto With Premium Auto recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
 Premium Auto recording delivers higher image quality than standard Auto recording.
+Some of the settings configured automatically by Premium Auto cannot be changed by you.
 Premium Auto recording takes longer to process image data after it is shot than Auto recording.
 It also requires more power (and runs down the battery quicker) than Auto.